Saint Library

 Priest and Founder

 Gilbert of Sempringham founded the only monastic order of English origin, living to approximately 104 years old — long enough to see his twenty-six convents flourish across England.
-A Norman lord's son who chose theology over the sword, he built a revolutionary double monastery that defied canonical convention by uniting nuns, canons, lay brothers, and sisters under a single rule.
+A Norman lord's son sent to study theology in France rather than bear arms, he built a double monastery at Sempringham that united nuns, canons, lay brothers, and sisters under a single rule — a structure no English founder had attempted before.

 Gilbert of Sempringham